Course Introduction to Programming

 To create a function in C, we must specify:

-- Name: name we will use to call the function;
+2. Name: the name we will use to call the function;

-Parameters: data that the function needs to work;
+3. Parameters: the data the function needs to work;

 The creation of a function in C follows the template below: